Individual causal effects from observational longitudinal studies with time-varying exposures: Heterogeneity as the source of time-varying confounding

-Assuming sequential ignorability, the g-methods can be used to draw valid marginal causal inference \citep{Hernan2020}.
-These three methods, the g-computation formula, the inverse probability weighting (IPW) of marginal structural models (MSM, see e.g. \cite{Robins2000, Robins2000a}) and the g-estimation of structural nested models (SNMMs, see e.g. \cite{Lok2004, Vansteelandt2015}) are described in \cite{Daniel2013}.
-Both IPW estimation of MSM as well as g-estimation of SNMMs account for confounding by modelling the exposure assignment conditionally on covariate and exposure histories \citep{Daniel2013}.
-However, the g-formula directly expresses the distribution of potential outcomes in terms of the distribution of the observed data.
-The g-methods have been developed with the particular aim of working around the presence of the unmeasured receptiveness factors but it does not focus on the joint distribution of potential outcomes.
+Under Assumption \ref{CH4A1} (and Assumption \ref{CH4A2}), the so-called g-methods have been proposed to account for the time-varying confounding and thus to make valid marginal causal inference in the presence of treatment-confounder feedback \citep[Chapter 21]{Hernan2019}.
+These three methods, the g-computation formula, the inverse probability weighting (IPW) of marginal structural models (MSM, see, e.g.~\citet{Robins2000}) and the g-estimation of structural nested models (SNMMs, see, e.g.~\citet{Lok2004, Vansteelandt2015}) are summarized by \citet{Daniel2013} and by \citet{Naimi2017}.
+IPW estimation of MSM and g-estimation of SNMMs account for the time-varying confounding by modelling the exposure assignment adjusted for covariate and exposure histories \citep{Daniel2013}.
+On the contrary, the g-formula directly expresses the expectations of potential outcomes in terms of the conditional expectations of the observed data \citep[Section 21.1]{Hernan2019}.
+Furthermore, besides the expectations, the g-formula can be used to express the distribution of potential outcomes in terms of the conditional distributions of observations, see \citet[Technical Point 21.1]{Hernan2019}, and thus implies that the expression in Theorem \ref{CH4th:latent} is identifiable from observational data (under assumptions \ref{CH4A2}, \ref{CH4A1} and \ref{CH4A3}).

-Alternatively one can make assumptions on the distributions of the latent receptiveness factors and noise variables in the SCM \eqref{indSCM} and estimate the CWCE distribution as will be discussed in Section \ref{II}.
-This alternative will allow for inference at the individual level and thus will, additionally to (C)ACE quantification, quantify the variability of the individual causal effects.
-We would like to emphasize that our thinking is not in conflict with the use of g-methods, and we would strongly encourage to apply such a method alongside with our thinking in applied studies to be more confident about the reliability of the estimated causal effects.